-Zotero is a powerful knowledge management tool that allows you to collect, organize, cite, and share your research material.
+Zotero is a powerful knowledge management tool that allows you to collect, annotate, organize, cite, and share your research material.

 NOTE: Use EndNote format to download from the I-Share book catalog.